Bruno Lança

-Bruno Lança de Andrade (born February 18, 1983 in São Paulo) is a Brazilian footballer.
+Bruno Lança de Andrade (born February 18, 1983) is a Brazilian former footballer.

+Career

 An Atlético Paranaense youth product, he signed a new two-year contract for Paranaense in March 2005.
 On 31 August 2005, he left for Reggina.
 Bruno returned to Brazil for Santa Cruz of Campeonato Brasileiro Série A. In February 2007, he left for Wuhan of Chinese Super League, and played as 布鲁诺.

 On 22 February 2008, he signed a contract until the end of Campeonato Paulista for Mirassol.